shubh453/Eatster/README.md

 # Eatster
-An Eating hub for youngstes
+An Eating hub for youngsters